astarafar/almalinux/how-to/system_hardening.md

 ### **Restrict Open Firewall Ports**

 The system's firewall MUST only permit connections to services that are intended to be accessible from outside the system.
-> PLP: Closing all ports except those intended to be externally-accessible prevents unprivileged users from starting listening processes on ports that have been left open but do not have a service attached.
+> :information_source: PLP: Closing all ports except those intended to be externally-accessible prevents unprivileged users from starting listening processes on ports that have been left open but do not have a service attached.

 In the default `firewalld` configuration, 9090/tcp (`cockpit`) is left open as part of the default configuration under the assumption that the standard Server installation includes the `cockpit` packages and interface.
 If `cockpit` is not installed (as is the case in a minimal installation), or this functionality is not desired, remove this port from the `firewalld` configuration.